joez2450/apcsa-freedom-project/blog/entry02.md

 ### Skills
 #### Effectively Using Resources
 Throughout my tinkering process, I had mainly followed one Swift tutorial playlist on YouTube.
 While the videos were in-depth, it was also very long if I had watched every second.
 To be more effective with my time, I played the video in 2x speed and also skipped any parts that seemed simple and basic.
+In addition to that, I also looked at the bookmarks provided by the video creater and see which topics would be most relevant to my creation as I start to brainstorm solutions to my problem.

 #### Organization
 Starting to learn a new tool is difficult as it requires you to learn many concepts and components.
 But, I have created bookmarks to the resources I have been using frequently to learn.
 By doing this, I stay organized and also get to the places where I want to be at a quicker speed.
-Not only that, but it also allows me to conduct more tinkering process without having to figure out where some links are at.
+Not only that, but it also allows me to conduct more tinkering process without having to be stuck and figuring out where certain links or files are at.

 [Previous](entry01.md) | [Next](entry03.md)